 There is clearly a visible path that the legal industry is on its way to adopting new technologies which are concurrent to the global digitalization happening across other industries.
 A more in-depth insight was tackled by InfiniGlobe CEO, Mori Kabiri, in a Forbes article where he shared the importance of adapting to the changes after the disruption created by the COVID-19 pandemic.

-After choosing the best technology, implementation is not a one-size-fits-all process which is often not considered by many.
+After choosing the best technology, implementation is not a one-size-fits-all process that is often not considered by many.
 Large-scale changes would need better expertise and perspectives from professionals.
-Our consultants have decades of legal technology assessments for many law departments of fortune 500 corporations, reach out to us at email@example.com or at (833) LGL-TECH.
+Our consultants have decades of legal technology assessments for many law departments of fortune 500 corporations, reach out to us at firstname.lastname@example.org or at (833) LGL-TECH.